When making a cake for yourself, you can choose what type of cake and decorations you prefer.

 Do you know what questions to ask so you can give a bride exactly the cake she wants?
 Get this right, and she will have nothing to complain about.

-It’s usually the bride who has the final say about what the cake will look like, even if the groom accompanies her and tries to make some suggestions.
+The bride usually has the final say about what the cake will look like, even if the groom accompanies her and tries to make some suggestions.
 Occasionally, the groom will make all the decisions, but it rarely happens.

 The secret is to ask the right questions.

 Ask the following questions to ensure that the flowers and the cake will be what the bride is looking for.

 - What flowers will be in her bouquet, and does she want the wedding cake flowers to match them?

 - If she doesn’t want the flowers on the cake to match her bouquet, what flowers does she want?

 - What type of arrangements does she want on the cake – small ones, large ones, hanging ones, ones that stand up from the cake, or ones that lay flat on the cake?

 - What colors will the flowers be?